Lbelus/Profile_info/EN_experiences_portfolio.md

 ### Experiences

-#### Teachers Assistant in Software Engineering
+#### Teacher's Assistant in Software Engineering
 **Qwasar Silicon Valley (remote USA)**
 May 2022 - Apr 2024 (2 years)

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
-- Lead small group classes on algorithms and data structures, providing guidance to students in C++, C, ruby, python, and JavaScript/TypeScript.
+- Led small group classes on algorithms and data structures, providing guidance to students in C++, C, Ruby, Python, and JavaScript/TypeScript.
-- Reviewed and provided valuable feedback on students' projects, fostering their growth and development.
+- Reviewed and provided valuable feedback on students' projects.
 - Offered assistance and training to fellow students, fostering a collaborative learning environment.

-**Technical environment:**
+**Technical Environment:**
 C++, C, Rust, ASM, Ruby, Python, JavaScript/TypeScript, Linux, Makefile, CMake, Google Tests

 #### Independent Consultant
 **RHAPSODY - PORTAGE SALARIAL**
 Oct 2022 - Dec 2022 (3 months)

 **Context:**
-Short term contract.
+Short-term contract.

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
 - Performed an analysis of balance sheets over a 5-year period.
 - Developed a reporting tool using government data (from 2017 to 2021) with Bash scripting and BI tools.
 - Created initial planning (t0) for an internal project.

-**Technical environment:**
+**Technical Environment:**
 Linux, Bash, Google Workspace

 #### Project Management Consultant - PMO
 **AMARIS ENERGIE**
 Dec 2021 - May 2022 (6 months)

 **Context:**
 Economic Performance Division of ORANO / PMO (€300 million/year):

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
 - Maintained legacy tools and dashboards.
 - Tutored project teams on best practices.
 - Performed project reviews.
 - Managed contract bases and supplier relationships.
-- Coordination with 14 costs controlers.
+- Coordinated with 14 cost controllers.

-**Technical environment:**
+**Technical Environment:**
-SAP MM/FI/PS, Pack office, VBA
+SAP MM/FI/PS, Pack Office, VBA

 #### Entrepreneur
 **CFPC**
-Janvier 2021 à septembre 2021 (9 months)
+Jan 2021 - Sep 2021 (9 months)

 **Context:**
 Creating a company via franchise (Sales objectives €1,300k, 10 employees)

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**

-- Negotiation toward buying a preexisting company.
-Financial result and organizational asset analysis.
+- Negotiated the purchase of a preexisting company, analyzed financial results and organizational assets.
-- Make or buy analysis to decide the best method to join the franchise network.
-Decision.
+- Conducted make-or-buy analysis to decide the best method to join the franchise network.
+Decision made.
-- Analyzed franchise elements and data to reproduce the business model structure.
+- Analyzed franchise elements and data to replicate the business model structure.
-- Business model used to create a financial forecast in collaboration with an accountant cabinet.
+- Used the business model to create a financial forecast in collaboration with an accounting firm.
 - Established a business plan (marketing analysis, trade area, financial data, general strategy).
-- Sought investors, exchanged with social partners (CMA/CCI).
+- Sought investors, and communicated with social partners (CMA/CCI).
-- Negotiated office lease contract.
+- Negotiated an office lease contract.
-- Supplier sourcing and network development.
+- Sourced suppliers and developed the network.

-**Technical environment:**
+**Technical Environment:**
 Pack Office, CRM, BTP

 #### Project Management Consultant - PMO
-**SCALIAN pour SAFRAN AIRCRAFT ENGINES**
+**SCALIAN for SAFRAN AIRCRAFT ENGINES**
-Mars 2019 à novembre 2019 (9 months)
+Apr 2019 - Nov 2019 (9 months)

 **Context:**
-Propulsive System design office (600 people, €120M)
+Propulsive System Design Office (600 people, €120M)

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
-- Established Mid-Term Plan in collaboration with the financial department, the technical Brand, and the operational planning team.
+- Established Mid-Term Plan in collaboration with the financial department, the technical brand, and the operational planning team.
-- Created reporting & dashboard, Load Vs Capacity by department, Expense classes, project
+- Created reporting and dashboards, Load Vs Capacity by department, Expense classes, projects.
-- Converting data into a usable format for the financial department.
+- Converted data into a usable format for the financial department.
-- Formalized document used to lead the operational teams in their budget creation process
+- Formalized documents to guide operational teams in their budget creation process.
-- Involved in the deployment of Planisware in collaboration with the central PMO services.
+- Assisted in the deployment of Planisware in collaboration with the central PMO services.
-- Supported the Design office departments in their daily activities by setting up regular workshops to let team managers appropriate Planisware and its functionalities step-by step.
+- Supported the design office departments in their daily activities by setting up regular workshops to help team managers familiarize themselves with Planisware and its functionalities step-by-step.
-- Implemented training support & coaching for PMI certification.
+- Implemented training support and coaching for PMI certification.
-- Technical & financial follow-up:
+- Conducted technical and financial follow-up:
-    - KPI follow-up, database check, correction & maintenance.
+    - KPI follow-up, database checks, corrections, and maintenance.
-    - Communication to department and services manager.
+    - Communicated with department and service managers.
-    - Dashboard: Major KPI gathering used to follow-up every service on a wide scope.
+    - Created dashboards: Major KPI aggregation for service follow-up.
-    - Procurement: cost attribution, engaged and received PO check-up.
+    - Managed procurement: cost attribution, PO checks.
-    - Technical and Financial Mapping.
+    - Conducted technical and financial mapping.
-    - Estimate at Completion.
+    - Conducted Estimate at Completion.
-    - Mid-Term Plan.
+    - Managed Mid-Term Plan.
-    - Non-Recurring Cost.
+    - Managed Non-Recurring Cost.
-    - Gate adherence.
+    - Ensured Gate adherence.
-- Created & Documented an improvement plan regarding PMO process.
+- Created and documented an improvement plan regarding PMO processes.
-- Helped and gave support to the Work Package managers in their daily activities.
+- Assisted Work Package managers in their daily activities.
-- Realizing Work under the customer's need.
+- Conducted work as per customer needs.
-- Load & feasibility analysis.
+- Conducted load and feasibility analysis.

-**Technical environment:**
+**Technical Environment:**
 Pack Office, CRM, BTP

 #### Project Manager Assistant
-**ALTEN SA & Filiales (siège)**
+**ALTEN SA & subsidiaries (headquarter)**
-Août 2017 à août 2018 (1 an et 1 months)
+Nov 2013 - Aug 2017 (3 years and 10 months)

 **Context:**
-Purchasing department - Tryearsversal Project - SAP MM support
+Purchasing Department - Projects - SAP MM support

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
 - Integrated IT department scope into the procurement department.
-- Operated change management toward IT directors.
+- Managed change processes with IT directors.
-- Process repository & Modus Operandi creation.
+- Created process repositories and modus operandi.
-- Created decisional tools to follow and realize the tryearsition.
+- Developed decision-making tools to support the transition.
 - Overhauled purchasing administration KPIs using Power BI.
-- Discovered and understood Power BI, studied efficient data uploading methods.
+- Learned and utilized Power BI, studied efficient data uploading methods.
-- Converted data and existing dashboards into a usable format for - Power BI.
+- Converted data and existing dashboards into a format compatible with Power BI.
-- Created an interactive dashboard accessible from the WEB and - demonstrated it to management.
+- Created an interactive dashboard accessible from the web and demonstrated it to management.
-- Managed suppliers' web portal projects.
+- Managed supplier web portal projects.
-- Created a contract management tool and set up a lightweight database in collaboration with the operational team.
+- Developed a contract management tool and set up a database in collaboration with the operational team.
-- Purchasing tryearsversal tools: decisional tools, KPI & dashboard.
+- Managed purchasing tools: decision-making tools, KPI, and dashboards.
-- General services budget review in collaboration with the finance - department.
+- Conducted general services budget review in collaboration with the finance department.
-- Responsible for "good practice" & process.
+- Ensured best practices and process adherence.
-- participation Project (Service Now): KPI & user side database.
+- Participated in projects (Service Now): KPI and user database.
-- Acceptance Testing on SAP Business Object 4.0 (BI4).
+- Conducted acceptance testing on SAP Business Object 4.0 (BI4).

-**Technical environment:**
+**Technical Environment:**
-Plannisware, SAP MM, Pack Office, VBA, Power BI
+Planisware, SAP MM, Pack Office, VBA, Power BI

-#### Purchasing Administrator, Tools & Process
+#### Purchasing Administrator, Tools & Processes
-**ALTEN SA & Filiales (siège)**
+**ALTEN SA & subsidiaries (headquarter)**
-Août 2013 à août 2017 (4 years et 1 months)
+Nov 2013 - Aug 2017 (3 years and 10 months)

 **Context:**
- General services / Real estates / Travel /
- IT - SAP MM Key user & support
+General services / Real estate / Travel / IT - SAP MM Key user & support

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
+- Repositioning SAP knowledge:
+    - Writing processes and operating procedures.
-- SAP repository of knowledge: Created and documented process and modus operandi,mentored and trained other entities, acted as SAP key user (MM, FI, Bi4).
+    - Supporting subsidiaries during deployment as SAP key user for MM, FI, and Bi4.
-- Upgrading SAP BusinessObjects 4.0 (Bi4): Scope statement, acceptance testing, refused delivery due to inoperative product.
+    - Upgrading to BusinessObjects 4.0 (Bi4).

-- Designed and developed an automated system to create budget on a loop, integrated similar functionalities into SAP, and drafted a user notice.
-- Automation of Procurement & Suppliers' communication: Lead time reduction, drastic error margin improvement, standardized communication exchange, automated data flux, added functionality using VBA via Outlook.
-- Developed a WEBAPP that allowed the purchasing & operational team to generate purchase requests (FIORI): Scope statement, acceptance testing, created and documented "Modus Operandi," change management,pilot population trial.
+- Writing specifications:
+    - Functional specifications.
+    - Acceptance testing, verification of database conformity.
+    - Refusal of the deliverable.
+    - Designing and developing a system for budget creation and tracking.

+- User studies and specifications:
+    - State of the art: identifying existing tools/databases.
+    - Specifications: Listing tools to be created and methods to be used.
+    - Gathering budget inputs from internal clients.
+    - Finalizing and delivering to the finance department.
+    - Integrating data via tool into the ERP.
+    - Writing a user manual.
+    - Automating communication between Procurement and suppliers.

+- Reducing processing times:
+    - Significant reduction in error rates.
+    - Standardizing supplier/procurement function exchanges.
+    - Automated sorting through data cross-referencing.
+    - Creating an Outlook functionality via VBA.
+    - Developing a WEBAPP to allow business functions to directly make purchase requests via a WEB portal (FIORI).

+- Writing specifications:
+    - Acceptance testing.
+    - Writing "modus operandi".
+    - Change management.
+    - Pilot scope and deployment across the rest of the group.

-- Deployed an EDI flow for the travel department: Scope statement, acceptance testing.
+- Deploying an EDI flow for the Travel department:
-- Business process improvement: standardized suppliers/accounting/purchasing flow, standardized database, lead time reduction, eliminated non-value-added processes.
+    - Gathering requirements.
+    - Supporting as SAP key user.
+    - Acceptance testing.
+    - Continuous process improvement.

+- Standardizing supplier/accounting/purchasing flows:
+    - Standardizing databases.
+    - Reducing processing times and error rates.
+    - Writing and updating processes.
+    - Writing and updating "modus operandi".
+    - Automating processes.
+    - Eliminating non-value-added tasks.

-- Coordinated scope integration and suppliers rationalization during mergers and acquisitions.
+- Organizing scope takeovers and supplier rationalization during mergers and acquisitions (1 to 2 per year).
+- Coordination between services.
+- Mastering data related to the supplier park.
+- Participating in recruitment & training of new employees.

-**Technical environment:**
+**Technical Environment:**
 Excel, BI4, PowerBI, HTML, VBA, SharePoint, Visio, Pack Office

 #### Planner Assistant
 **Raffinerie Total de Donges via Expectra**
 Feb 2013 - May 2013 (4 months)

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
-- Contrôle d’avancement des travaux.
-- Monitored work progress, collaborated with operators and managers to provide planning updates.
+- Monitored work progress, collaborated with operators and managers to update planning.
-- Chemical risk N1 certification: PRP/H2S's Risks.
+- Certified in chemical risk N1.
-- Technical Environment: Excel, Pack office, PRP, H2S.
+- Trained in PRP/H2S risks.

-**Technical environment:**
+**Technical Environment:**
 VBA, HTML, EXCEL, SAP MM & FI, SAP Business Object 4.0, SharePoint, Visio, Pack Office

 #### Auction House Employee
 **Salorges Enchère**
-Aug 2012 - 2013 (6 months)
+Aug 2012 - Jan 2013 (6 months)

-**Tasks and responsibilities:**
+**Tasks and Responsibilities:**
-- Business introducer.
+- Acted as a business introducer.
-- Supply planning.
+- Managed supply planning.
-- Customer and expert relations management.
+- Handled customer and expert relations.

-**Technical environment:**
+**Technical Environment:**
 Excel, Pack Office, Access

 ---

 ### Languages

-**ENGLISH/FRENCH**
+**English/French**

 ---

-### Licenses & certifications
+### Licenses & Certifications

+**PMI**
+CAPM

 **Software Engineering**
 12/2023
-For the completion of 61 projects in addition to coding exercises at Silicon Valley standards covering fundamental concepts of software engineering programming.
+Completion of 61 projects in addition to coding exercises at Silicon Valley standards, covering fundamental concepts of software engineering.

 **Introduction to Software Engineering || C programming level II**
 02/2023
-For the completion of 25 projects in addition to coding exercises at Silicon Valley standards covering fundamental concepts of software engineering in C programming level II.
+Completion of 25 projects in addition to coding exercises at Silicon Valley standards, covering fundamental concepts of software engineering in C programming level II.

 **Introduction to Software Engineering || C programming level I**
 08/2022
-For the completion of 16 projects in addition to coding exercises at Silicon Valley standards covering fundamental concepts of software engineering in C programming level I.
+Completion of 16 projects in addition to coding exercises at Silicon Valley standards, covering fundamental concepts of software engineering in C programming level I.

 **Introduction to Fullstack Development**
 05/2022
-For the completion of 15 projects in addition to coding exercises at Silicon Valley standards covering fundamental concepts of fullstack engineering in Javascript programming.
+Completion of 15 projects in addition to coding exercises at Silicon Valley standards, covering fundamental concepts of fullstack engineering in JavaScript programming.

 ---

-### Technical skills
+### Technical Skills

-**Programing Languages:**
+**Programming Languages:**
 - C
 - C++
 - Rust